stinetheslayer/wcr-challenge-frontend/README.md

 # WCR Challenge Front-end

+Inspired by the established WCR website, our app maintains a consistent visual identity by adopting the site's color scheme and title font, Rokkitt from Material Design 3.
+This design choice mirrors the website’s look and feel, ensuring brand continuity across platforms.

-A mobile application built using Material Design 3, Angular 19, Ionic, CapacitorJS, and fully Dockerized.
-It features a welcoming interface with interactive Spline animation and tabbed authentication flows (Sign Up / Login), leveraging Angular Material components for a seamless cross-platform experience on iOS and Android.
+Built with modern technologies—Angular 19, Ionic, and CapacitorJS—and fully Dockerized, the mobile application adheres to Material Design 3 principles for a clean and responsive interface.
+It features engaging interactive 3D Spline animations and intuitive tabbed authentication flows for Sign Up and Login.
+Leveraging Angular Material components, the app delivers a seamless cross-platform experience on both iOS and Android devices.

 ## Table of Contents
 - [Features](#features)